How Much is a PO Box?

 Since your PO Box will generally reside in the lobby of the post office, you’ll have access to your mail when the post office lobby is open.
 Many locations offer 24/7 access to the lobby or extended hours, making checking your mail extra convenient.

-You’ll have 30 days to confirm your identity and pick up your keys at the post office, so remember to print your form, grab two forms of acceptable U.S. identification and hop on down to the post office containing your reserved PO Box before you forget.
+You’ll have 30 days to confirm your identity and pick up your keys at the post office, so remember to print your form, grab two forms of acceptable U.S. identification and hop on down to the post office where you reserved your PO Box before you forget.

 The post office that you hand your application into doesn’t need to be the one holding your PO Box, but it does need to provide window service, so double check before heading out.

-Premium PO Box Services
+What are Premium PO Box Services?

 Real street address for your PO Box